Insurance Rates After Speeding Ticket: How Much Will Your Premium Increase?

 When a speeding ticket lands on your driving record, your car insurance company takes notice.
 Insurers use your driving history as one of the most important signals of future risk — and a speeding violation tells them you're more likely to be involved in a costly accident.
 The result?
 A rate surcharge that can follow you for years.

-On average, a single speeding ticket raises car insurance premiums by 22–25% nationally, adding roughly $480–$650 per year to a full coverage policy.
+On average, a single speeding ticket raises car insurance premiums by 24% nationally, adding roughly $50 per month (approximately $600 per year) to a full coverage policy.
+However, in high-cost states like California, the average jump can reach 44%, adding over $1,200 per year.
 The exact amount depends on how fast you were going, which state you live in, your insurer, and whether it's your first offense.
-Some drivers barely notice the bump; others see hundreds of dollars tacked onto their annual bill.

 Rate Increases by Speed Over the Limit